Skip to content

 The label associated with the selector when in dropdown mode.

-lov dict[str, Any]
+lov dict[str, any]

 The list of values.
 See the section on List of Values for details.